 I wanted to open a food joint similar to where I used to eat.
 I assumed that they make a lot of money, and they do.
 However, I never got into the details.
 If you give me an established food stall, I might be able to run it but starting from scratch?
 It is way too difficult than it looks.

-I will have to plan my vegetables every day, raw materials, cereals, spices & most importantly man power.
+I will have to plan my vegetables every day, raw materials, cereals, spices & most importantly manpower.
 Of course, I can’t cook.
 No one would pay me to just boil water.

 So what I did not do, planning.
 So, my startup idea failed even before it was started.
 Had I started, I would have been in loss & wasn’t writing this post sitting on my couch eating donuts & green tea (Crazy mix, right?, I know).
+Entrepreneurs need to have a plan.

 #2: Spending too much money